 So, what does it take to effectively do this?

 The art of stakeholder management

-Firstly, many senior stakeholders will not automatically create space for things like impact assessments and change readiness exercises unless we educate them.
-Equally, I mean “space” in the sense that we need to convince them to give themselves the time to lead in the right way, think through their decisions.
+Firstly, many senior stakeholders will not automatically create space for things like impact assessments and change readiness exercises.
+In addition, leaders need to give themselves time to lead in the right way and think through their decisions.
 In a BAU situation, good senior leaders make decisions quickly.
-They can do this because they are familiar with the landscape, the challenges and the consequences.
-Change is by definition unchartered territory and leaders need to think carefully before they act or they could undermine all your and their own endeavours on the change project.
+They can do this because they are familiar with the landscape, the challenges, and the consequences.
+Change is by definition uncharted and often ambiguous territory and leaders need to think carefully before they act, or they could undermine all endeavours on the change project.